 There are two main components to this program – grief counseling and compassion fatigue counseling in individual and group forms.
 Both counseling services are provided to approved clients free of charge.
-This year, four activity-based workshops will be offered to small groups of people that have or have had companion animals with cancer to honor the human-animal connection and allow families to connect with others going through similar life events.
+This year, two activity-based workshops will be offered to small groups of people that have or have had companion animals with cancer to honor the human-animal connection and allow families to connect with others going through similar life events.
 Please contact us if you are interested in taking advantage of this program.

 Grief counseling is an important aspect in the healing process when a companion animal is lost to cancer.
 Personal accounts reflecting on connections to those lost to cancer (human and animal) express sadness, depression, anger, and various other feelings when attempting to cope with reality (Compassion Fatigue Awareness Project, 2013, para.
 1).
 Counseling is vital to honoring the human-animal connection and the surviving human’s well-being.
 To do this, KarmaSue’s members validate the person’s feelings and help him or her move through the process of grief purposefully and compassionately.
 As suggested in an in-person interview, if talk therapy is not desired, other outlets will be available including planting trees, journeys to the mountains to spread ashes, and the like.